TWO years FIVE months + THIRTY-NINE weeks

 After we got back, I wanted to water the fall-colored burgundy mums I bought for my front porch (apparently I’m even trying to prep my plants for my laboring absence), so I freshly filled my watering can with kitchen sink water, while Everett was playing with the bunny cage, trying to wedge one of his toy cars between the metal bars.

 No matter how many times I tell him to not touch the bunny, he simply cannot leave that poor rabbit alone.
 It’s the same with my new flowers.
 He picks the buds off and tosses them into unknown places.

 Anyways, when I started watering, the long and narrow tipped-over spout wouldn’t release anything, as if the container was entirely empty and I hadn’t just replenished it.

 Seriously confused, I kept tipping, until the can was almost upside down and then bam!

 A mum bud, big enough to entirely clog the spout, popped out with such pressuring force, water exploded in a steady and outward stream.

-It literally looked like a baby, represented as a bud, had slid right out, just as I had been trying to imagine happening within my body.
+It literally looked like a baby, represented as the bud, had slid right out, just as I’d been trying to imagine happening within my body, moments before.